If you cook a lot of Chinese food, you may be debating if you need to buy a wok.

 There have been a few other innovations designed to make the wok more compatible with western ranges.
-Since the 1960's, round-bottomed woks normally come with a "collar" - a circular device with holes to allow for the transfer of heat.
+Since the 1960s, round-bottomed woks normally come with a "collar," which is a circular device with holes to allow for the transfer of heat.
 It ensures that the wok is evenly balanced over the heat source.
-While people with gas stoves often prefer not to use it, the collar should definitely be used if you are cooking with a round bottomed wok on an electric stove.
-However, your best option when cooking on an electric range is to purchase a flat bottomed wok.
+While people with gas stoves often prefer not to use it, the collar should definitely be used if you are cooking with a round-bottomed wok on an electric stove.
+Your best option when cooking on an electric range is to purchase a flat bottomed wok.
 Round-bottomed woks can reflect heat back on the element, damaging it.

 Traditionally, the wok came with two metal handles, making it easy to lift in and out of the stove.
-However, I prefer the modern woks that have one long wooden handle, like a skillet.
-As Barbara Tropp points out in The Modern Art of Chinese Cooking, the long handle "eliminates the need to work with a potholder or mitt, and gives you wonderful leverage for tilting the pot."
+Modern woks that have one long wooden handle, like a skillet.
+This gives you more leverage for moving and tilting the wok and eliminates the need for a potholder.
 As for size, woks come in a variety of sizes (restaurants may use woks that are several feet across) but a 14-inch wok is a good size for home use.

-You may have heard that it is very important to season your wok before trying it out for the first time.
-Why is this necessary?
+It is very important to season your wok before trying it out for the first time.
 Seasoning removes the preservative oil manufacturers place on the wok to prevent it from rusting, replacing it with a light coating of cooking oil.
 It is also important to properly clean your wok after each use.
-Given the variety of woks on the market today, it is difficult for me to give a general set of instructions on how to season and care for a wok.
+Given the variety of woks on the market today, it is difficult to give a general set of instructions on how to season and care for a wok.
 The best thing you can do is pay careful attention to the manufacturer's instructions.
-However, below I do have step by step instructions for seasoning and cleaning a traditional carbon steel wok.